bosch-io/iot-things-examples/digitaltwin-example/README.md

 The policy-based orchestration works with different (technical) users that are used for each microservice.
 In the policy notation the IDs of these users are called subjects and the subjects reflect the role each microservice has within the digital twin:
 You will need users for following roles:
 - **owner**: this is a user that owns the overall digital twin.
 It is set-up to have all access rights on all features and the policy itself.
 In the example the _Frontend_ user is the owner of the digital twin.
 - **integration**: this is a "virtual" user/subject that is used to define access rights used in the integration with Bosch IoT Hub / Eclipse Hono.
 This subject is allowed to write status properties and read configuration properties.
-As it is "virtual" no real (technical) user entity is required, but any unique, arbitrary subject ID can be used for that.
+As it is "virtual", no real (technical) user entity is required, but any unique, arbitrary subject ID can be used for that.
 - **simulation**: used by the device simulation microservice to act as replacement for a real physical device.
 It will be configured with the same access rights as the _Integration_ subject.
 - **accessories**: as the example accessories microservice uses a message-based interaction pattern ("retrieveSupportedAccessories") this subject requires receive permissions on these messages.
 The retrieval is based on product information and so this subject requires access on the respective _ProductInfo_ feature also.
 - **commissioning**: the commissioning workflow is also integrated using message-based interaction patterns (e.g. "commissionDevice").
 Access rights to receive these messages are defined and also access rights to manage the state of the _Commissioning_ feature in order to write result information.